puma/puma/docs/stats.md

 * running: how many threads are spawned.
 A spawned thread may be busy processing a request or waiting for a new request.
 If `min_threads` and `max_threads` are set to the same number, this will be a never-changing number (other than rare cases when a thread dies, etc).
-* busy_threads: `running` - `how many threads are waiting to receive work` + `how many requests are waiting for a thread to pick them up`. this is a "wholistic" stat reflecting the overall current stat of work to be done and the capacity to do it.
+* busy_threads: `running` - `how many threads are waiting to receive work` + `how many requests are waiting for a thread to pick them up`. this is a "wholistic" stat reflecting the overall current state of work to be done and the capacity to do it.
 * pool_capacity: `how many threads are waiting to receive work` + `max_threads` - `running`.
-In a typical configuration where min_threads and `max_threads` are configured to the same number, this is simply `how many threads are waiting to receive work`.
+In a typical configuration where `min_threads` and `max_threads` are configured to the same number, this is simply `how many threads are waiting to receive work`.
 This number exists only as a stat and is not used for any internal decisions, unlike `busy_theads`, which is usually a more useful stat.
 * max_threads: the maximum number of threads Puma is configured to spool per worker